amiru3f/ZimmersCodeCrescendo/README.md

 ## Leveraging OpenSSL to improve the hashing performance in the native playground

-After some search on Github, I could find some native implementations which have focused on `Aggressive inlining`, `Zero allocation`, `Minimal copies` and parallelism.
+After some searching on Github, I could find some native implementations which have focused on `Aggressive inlining`, `Zero allocation`, `Minimal copies`, and `parallelism`.

 So started to port the best one in case of benchmarks into C# leveraging ReadonlySpan and safe Pointers.
 The benchmark shows super fast results: